• Art magazine

 In a portrait of Donald Judds it can be read that he had had bad experiences with the presentation of his works because visitors did not approach his art with the necessary respect or distance.
 So B. in the Stuttgart State Gallery for years a Judd sculpture (a cuboid) hung near the entrance that was confused by the visitors with the cloakroom; They put hats and jackets on them.

-The portrayer came to this assessment for almost two decades after Donald Judd's death.
-Against the background of Judd's numerous designs of "usable art" and his statement: "Whatever the environment looks, it influences the work of art in one way or another; it can be unapproachable or not.
-It is inaccessibility in my art, but it always has to have a certain degree of everyday life.
-It can be doubted that this relaxed handling of the artwork presented was a bad experience for the artist.
+The subject of the portrait made this assessment almost two decades after Donald Judd's death.
+Given Judd's numerous designs for "usable art" and his statement: "Whatever the environment is, it influences the artwork in one way or another; it may or may not be unapproachable.
+There is unapproachability in my art, but it must always also have a certain degree of everydayness," it is doubtful that this casual interaction with the presented artwork was an unfavorable experience for the artist.

 Dealing with Donald Judd's work can also bring confirmation and relief to many people.
 Judd has dealt with philosophy and art history in the world and has developed a restriction to the essentials from the knowledge acquired.
 A look at things and the world that is very big.
 For all people who no longer feel like setting up their living environment according to the sales specifications of companies.